andrealancichinetti/oneitempool/README.md

 ```

 OneItemPool will not make the item available until we put it back.
-This will force to be more careful with sharing the allocated item.
+This will force you to be more careful with sharing the allocated item.
 Here is how it works:

 ```go